danielfan/Phycas/readme.txt

 be set before they are run.
 Here are the environmental variable settings used on a Windows machine in case it helps:

-PYTHON_ROOT     C:\Python24
+PYTHON_ROOT     C:\Python25
-PYTHON_VERSION  2.4
+PYTHON_VERSION  2.5
-BOOST_ROOT      C:\boost_1_33_0
+BOOST_ROOT      C:\boost_1_33_1
 PHYCAS_ROOT     C:\Synchronized\Projects\phycasdev

 If the bjam build is successful, you will need to add something like this to your PYTHONPATH environmental variable:

 PYTHONPATH      $HOME/phycasdev/pyphy

+You also need to put boost_python.dll where it can be found.
+I usually copy it from phycasdev_trunk\phypy\bin\boost\libs\python\build\boost_python.dll\vc-7_1\release\threading-multi to phycasdev_trunk\phypy\phypy\Conversions
+When you issue the "from phypy import *" command in Python, the first module that is loaded is Conversions, and that's also the first time the system tries to find boost_python.dll.
+If boost_python.dll is in the same directory as _Conversions.pyd, then the system will find boost_python.dll there too and all will be well

-To try running the examples (in total, this should take only a couple of minutes):
+To try running the tests (in total, this should take only a couple of minutes):

-cd phycasdev/pyphy/pyphy/Examples
+cd phycasdev/pyphy/pyphy/Tests
-./runall.sh
+runall.bat

-If the script does not abort, then the output of each example matched the reference output and all is well.
+If the script does not abort, then the output of each test run matched the reference output and all is well.